GregSzopinski/introductory-machine-learning/README.md

 Some minor ML projects to show my progress.

 ## KaggleDays Warsaw 2018
 I had an amazing opportunity to participate in this great event and compete against some of kaggle masters.
-Finally our team reached 12 place (of around 40 teams) - our score was decent, but some major improvmements could be made.
+Finally, our team reached 12 place (of around 40 teams) - our score was decent, but still far away from perfection - some major improvements could be made.
 My aim is to implement these improvments and check how good our score will be.
 Sidenote: Unfortunately, test and train datasets are too big for github, but can be accessed [here](https://www.kaggle.com/c/kaggledays)

 ## Predict if someone will earn over 50k $ anually